GITbaburin/Data_Science/Pet_Projects/Readme.txt

-In this folder you can find some of the petprojects I made during my way to Data Science
+In this folder you can find some of the petprojects I made during my way to Data Science.